Campaign to promote 'fit for purpose' treated timber

 To ensure independent verification of the treatment process.

-At the TTF AGM on 17 November 2020, members unanimously voted to implement this Preservative Treatment Action Plan into the TTF Code of Conduct.
+This Preservative Treatment Action Plan is now part of the TDUK Code of Conduct.
 As a result, Members must adhere to the guidance provided in BS8417 (2014) and the 2021 WPA Code of Practice: Industrial Wood Preservation for the choice, use, and application of wood preservatives.